 Cell Phones and other electronic devices not issued by the school are a privilege for students to have, not a right.
 ELECTRONIC DEVICES Classroom phones are reserved for staff members, who may authorize their use in emergencies.
 Office phones should be used when students are requesting permission or excuses from parents or guardians that school personnel must respond to.
 Cell phones and smart watches must not disrupt the learning environment.
 Classrooms have a phone home for students to store cell phones and smart watches during class time if needed.
+The 7th and 8th grade students will not have their cell phone on them during class time.
+It will be stored in storage pockets in the class or will be left in their locker.
 Cell phones may be used before school, after school, passing times, and at lunch.
 No other times are allowed unless special permission is granted from the office or the classroom teacher.
 Going to the restroom during a class period does not equal passing time and cell phones may not be used.
 Classroom teachers have the authority to require students to leave cell phones in the classroom when leaving the room.
 Students are not to use personal listening devices in classrooms or study halls unless the instructor has granted permission for students to do so.
 This would include the use of air pods or other headphones/earbuds.